-View of Two Dining Rooms Belonging to Nero's Golden House
+View of Two Dining Rooms Belonging to Nero's Golden House, taken erroneously for the Temples of the Sun and Moon, or of Isis and Serapis

-The group of ancient ruins seen in this view was considered by Piranesi's contemporaries to belong to the Temple of the Sun and Moon.
-This engraving features in an argument that appears across Piranesi’s works.
-From the outset, Piranesideclares his disagreement with his peers by titling the work "View of Two Dining Rooms Belonging to Nero's Golden House, taken erroneously [erroneamente] for the Temples of the Sun and Moon, or of Isis and Serapis."
-While it is true that Piranesi was never one to shy away from controversial claims, his most brazen statements were often reserved for the footnotes, annotations, or other explanatory and paratextual elements of his publications.
-By presenting his central argument in the title, Piranesi strategically highlights his novel identification of the site as part of the larger complex of the Domus Area of Nero, an argument he makes in three separate engravings in the Views of Rome.
-Perhaps the necessity for boldness came out of Piranesi’s contending with a long and established history of attribution.
-For example, he contended, in the key and in the image, with sources as authoritative as Palladio’s Quattro libri dell'architettura (1570), considered the fundamental architectural treatise of the Renaissance.
-Only Giuseppe Vasi, Piranesi’s mentor, in his Prospetto di Roma (1765), mentions a possible link to the Domus Aurea (Vasi, Indice, 54-55).
-However, the majority of eighteenth-century artists and antiquarians across Europe, such as Hubert Robert, Giovanni Canaletto, and Jean Barbault, largely upheld Palladio’s description and reconstruction of the imperial monument (seen below).
+This engraving features in a bold argument that appears across Piranesi’s works, in images, maps, and their related texts.
+From the outset, he declares his disagreement with his peers by titling the work "View of Two Dining Rooms Belonging to Nero's Golden House, taken erroneously [erroneamente] for the Temples of the Sun and Moon, or of Isis and Serapis."
+Piranesi embraced controversial claims but usually reserved his most brazen statements for the footnotes or annotations of his publications.
+By presenting his central argument in this engraving’s title, Piranesi strategically highlights his novel identification of the site as part of the larger complex of the Domus Area of Nero, an argument he makes in three separate engravings in the Views of Rome.
+Perhaps this boldness came out of Piranesi’s challenge to a long and established history of attribution.
+He contended, in text and image, with sources as authoritative as Palladio’s foundational treatise, Quattro libri dell'architettura (1570).
+Although Giuseppe Vasi, Piranesi’s mentor, in his Prospetto di Roma (1765), mentions a possible link to the Domus Aurea (Indice, 54-55), the majority of eighteenth-century artists and antiquarians, such as Hubert Robert, Giovanni Canaletto, and Jean Barbault, largely upheld Palladio’s description and reconstruction of the imperial monument (seen below).

 The print seen above corresponds to number 62, while the main complex of the Golden House of Nero is indicated at 57 and 58.
 The light hatching indicates Piranesi’s conjectural plan of the buildings, while the darker shading indicates the extant ruins.
 The topographical reconstruction of the Golden House, in tandem with the visual evidence provided in the three engravings of the structure in the Views of Rome, prove Piranesi's argument that this particular ruin was a natural extension of the domestic complex built by Nero (Wilton-Ely, 52).
-It should be noted that contemporaries did not agree with Piranesi’s assessment, and the building was considered to be the Temple of the Sun until only recently.
-The building has now been identified as the Temple of Venus and Roma.
-However, Piranesi’s revisions show his willingness to go against the grain and, moreover, the ways that the textual and visual elements of the Views of Rome, which were aimed at tourists, featured in his broader archaeological arguments, written for a different audience, across the entirety of his œuvre.
+It should be noted that contemporaries did not agree with Piranesi’s assessment, and the building was considered to be the Temple of the Sun until only recently and has now been identified as the Temple of Venus and Roma.
+However, Piranesi’s revisions show his willingness to challenge scholarly authorities and, moreover, the ways that the textual and visual elements of the Views of Rome, which were aimed at tourists, featured in his broader archaeological arguments, written for a different audience, across the entirety of his œuvre.
+(ZL)